 Kittens.
 The number one phenomenon that has taken over the internet and produce content that always garners views.
-With such a high profile, who doesn’t want to take home a kitten?
+With such a high profile, who doesn’t want to take home a kitten or emotional support animal?
 But before you do that, you have to know when a good time to bring a kitten home is, and that means understanding the development timeline of the adorable furballs that have won your hearts.

 Cats give birth in litters, and on average, this can include three to four kittens.
 When the kittens are born, their ears and eyes are closed.
 They spend most of their time meowing for their mom so she can feed them milk, keep them warm and clean them.
 Their mom helps them pee and poo by stimulating the respective regions via licking.